 We enjoy local cuisine, and we buy local groceries.
 If you need American brands, groceries, or restaurants, it will cost you more.

-Visits back to the United States during these four years totaled about four months for a funeral, a family medical emergency, a holiday visit, and to work on our rental property.
-Living expenses in America and airfare home jacked up our costs, which are included in our four-year total.
+Visits back to the United States during these four years for a funeral, a family medical emergency, a holiday visit, and to work on our rental property, drove up our average.
+Living expenses for brief periods in America and the airfare home jacked up our costs, which are included in our four-year total.

 Where do we get $2,400 a month to spend?